IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. Fill out all the fields, then click the "Create" button
 1. It should have flipped you back to "Home" and you should see that a new marble has been created
 	- If not click the "Home" tab again or refresh the page
-1. Next lets trade a marble.
+1. Next let’s trade a marble.
 Click and drag one marble from one person's list to another.
 It should temporary disappear and then auto reload the marbles in their new state.
 	- If not refresh the page

 #SDK / IBM Blockchain Deeper Dive
-Before we examine how marbles works lets examine what the SDK did to get our cc onto the network.
+Before we examine how marbles works let’s examine what the SDK did to get our cc onto the network.
 The options argument for `ibc.load(options)` contains many important things.
 An abbreviated version is below: